 Sl.
-No. Subject Mode of Approval Date of Approval Particulars of approval 1 To approve amendment in 'CSB Employee Stock Option Scheme 2019' way of Special resolution in the Annual General 12.08.2021 Approval of shareholders for amendment in 'CSB Employee Stock Option Scheme 2019' 2 To approve .
-Material related party transactions ''' 30.03.2022 To approve Material related party transactions pertaining to acquisition of gold loan receivables by way of Direct Assignment Transactions /Pass Through Certificates by the Bank with IIFL Finance Limited 3 To approve Material related party transactions '' 30.03.2022 To approve Material related party transactions pertaining to engagement of IIFL Finance Limited as Business Correspondent of the Bank 4 To approve Material related party transactions 30.03.2022 To approve Material related party transactions pertaining to investment in Non-Convertible Debentures of IIFL Finance Limited.
+No. Subject Mode of Approval Date of Approval Particulars of approval 1 To approve amendment in 'CSB Employee Stock Option Scheme 2019' Shareholders' approval by way of Special resolution in the Annual General Meeting 12.08.2021 Approval of shareholders for amendment in 'CSB Employee Stock Option Scheme 2019' 2 To approve .
+Material related party transactions Shareholders' approval by way of ordinary resolution through Postal Ballot 30.03.2022 To approve Material related party transactions pertaining to acquisition of gold loan receivables by way of Direct Assignment Transactions /Pass Through Certificates by the Bank with IIFL Finance Limited 3 To approve Material related party transactions Shareholders' approval by way of ordinary resolution through Postal Ballot 30.03.2022 To approve Material related party transactions pertaining to engagement of IIFL Finance Limited as Business Correspondent of the Bank 4 To approve Material related party transactions Shareholders' approval by way of ordinary resolution through Postal Ballot 30.03.2022 To approve Material related party transactions pertaining to investment in Non-Convertible Debentures of IIFL Finance Limited.